Frequently asked questions for Owners

 · Reset the heat pump, by opening the white door and turning the switch off for 5 seconds and then turning it back on.
 Only do this once.

 · Reset the thermostat, using the "SYS" function to scroll through the options to the "OFF" setting.
 Wait a few minutes, and then turn it back on.

 · To turn the fan function "OFF", push the fan button once and then try resetting the thermostat (instructions above)

-Try: checking the lint traps.
-There are usually 2 lint traps, one in the dryer door with a removable screen and another in the ceiling above the dryer.
+Try: Checking the lint traps.
+There are usually 2 lint traps, one in the dryer door with a removable screen and another in the ceiling above the dryer, pull down door.

-Remember: the lint trap in the dyer door should be cleaned after each load, the one in the ceiling every month or so.
+Remember: The lint trap in the dryer door should be cleaned after each load, the one in the ceiling every month or so.
 It is very important to clean out both lint traps to ensure optimal performance of the dryer.
 Additionally, it is a fire safety issue.

 While we do not recommend tackling plumbing issues yourself, some people are more comfortable with easy home repairs.

 Please note dripping water from faucet could be a sign that cartridge needs to be replaced or other parts either need to be tightened or replaced.

 Your building superintendent could be a good source of help and direction as well as he/she probably came accross this previously and know the specific faucet brand.